rusthigh/ai-powered-copilot-cli/README.md

-  -h, --help             help for ai-powered-copilot-cli -t, --max-tokens int   Max tokens for the GPT model (default 1024) -m, --model string     OpenAI model to use (default "gpt-4") -p, --prompt string    Prompts s
+  -h, --help             help for ai-powered-copilot-cli -t, --max-tokens int   Max tokens for the GPT model (default 1024) -m, --model string     OpenAI model to use (default "gpt-4") -p, --prompt string    Prompts sent to GPT model for non-interacti